kd2org/karadav/doc/INSTALL.md

 6. Go to your new virtual host, a default admin user is created the first time you access the UX, with the login `demo` and the password `karadavdemo`, please change it.

 If you want to enable image thumbnails, installing `php-imagick` or `php-gd` will do the trick.
 Note that this will add a significant workload on your server, and will create a lot of files as well.

+If you are on a 32-bits system, the `curl` extension is required (`apt install php-curl`) for reading files that have a size larger than 2 GB.

 ## Example Apache vhost